Seema987/purple-world/README.md

 ## Flask Integration
-Flask is used as the main framework fot the development of this app.
+Flask is used as the main framework for the development of this app.

+## Other tools used
+1. HTML
+2. CSS
+3. PYTHON
+4. SQL

 ## Future Upgrade
 1. User will be able to delete or edit their comments.